 And speaking of my competitors, I was surrounded by NVI’s mercenaries at the last Yulbiz!
 You might remember that I previously mentioned that Nicolas had joined the enemy’s ranks.
 Well this past Yulbiz I was surrounded by Nic, Guillaume and Sarah all at once!
 Not to mention fellow mercenary Jean-Francois trying to bully me into submission so that I’ll join Adviso!

 (FYI for my regular readers to get in on the joke: I linked to NVI using the ‘joined the enemy ranks’ as anchor text and triggered a reputation management alert there haha :D. Nic says Sarah was very worried when she saw that in the report, until they tracked down the link.
 Guess what’ll happen with “NVI’s mercenaries” as anchor text?
-Hehe ;)…)links, People
+Hehe ;)…)Tags: links, People